-- a) the entity is a private company for the relevant year; and - b) the company has not had an income tax liability for any income year before the relevant year; and - c) if the company did not have the tax offset (but had all its other tax offsets) it would have had an income tax liability for the relevant year; and - d) the amount of the liability referred to in paragraph (c) is at least 90% of the amount of the deficit in the company's franking account at the end of the relevant year.
+- (a) the entity is a private company for the relevant year - (b) the company has not had an income tax liability for any income year before the relevant year - (c) the company would have had an income tax liability for the relevant year if it did not have the tax offsets (but had all its other tax offsets) and - (d) the amount of the liability referred to in paragraph (c) is at least 90% of the amount of the deficit in the company's franking account at the end of the relevant year.

-Print P in the code box if the entity had item 1, 3, 5 or 6 debits and is a private company that satisfies the criteria in (a) to (d) above.
+Print \mathbf{P} in the code box if the entity had item 1, 3, 5 or 6 debits and is a private company that satisfies all the criteria in (a) to (d) above.